To open an Etsy shop, visit Etsy.com/sell

 Even if your products are handmade, vintage, or craft supplies, you may not be able to sell them on Etsy if they’re in a prohibited category.
 Make sure you review and understand our policies before listing items.
 Prohibited items include tobacco, drugs or drug paraphernalia, weapons, hazardous materials, and others.
 Items that use the intellectual property of someone else, even if you designed or created the item, aren’t allowed either.

 You must also follow local laws in your area.
-There may be certain things in your area that can’t be sold or shipped.
+There may be certain things in your area that can’t be sold or delivered.

 Currently, you can only open an Etsy shop in a country where Etsy Payments is available.
 Etsy can only offer payment services in certain countries at this time.
 We are working to support additional countries in the future.